North Carolina sports betting is expanding.

 - Carolina Hurricanes

 The Carolina Hurricanes of the NHL lay claim to the only professional sports title in North Carolina history, having won the Stanley Cup in 2006.
-The team also has another conference title and is currently one of the league’s tougher squads, with multiple recent division titles and playoff appearances.
+The team became the Hurricanes in 1997, when the former Hartford Whalers relocated to Raleigh.
+The Hurricanes play home games at PNC Arena.

 North Carolina college sports teams